Refer to the following list for specific disposal information:

 To prevent unknowns, remember to label all your containers regardless of size.
 Labeling of stock solutions is essential.
 All labels must include the commonly accepted name (NO CHEMICAL FORMULAS).
 Include any special warnings, and the date made.
 When scientists plan to leave the University, contact Research Safety to help clean out the laboratory so that unknowns can be avoided.

-List unknown materials on the Hazardous Waste Pickup Request in NSIS.
+List unknown materials on the Hazardous Waste Pickup Request.
 It is helpful to include the color and physical state of these materials on the form and any other information that may help in identification.

 When unknowns are found in the laboratory, exercise caution as these materials may be old and unstable.
 If you suspect unknowns are reactive, call Research Safety prior to moving these materials.